w3f/Grant-Milestone-Delivery/evaluations/openpayroll_1_dastansam.md

 ### End-to-end tests

-I didn't understand what is meant by:
+It's not clear what is meant by:

 > - Set up your wallet to provide a valid account.

 Is simply having Polkadot.js with wallet connected to the frontend enough?
-Or do I have to fund the account or do something else?
+Or do we have to fund the account or do something else?

 ### Code suggestions

 - One issue I would suggest to resolve is the usage of unsafe methods in the smart contract.
 It's not a blocker for the milestone, but it's better to avoid them in the future.
 In the smart contract calls, many of them contain unsafe `unwrap()` method which can lead to runtime errors.
 It can be refactored to throw an error instead of panicking.
 For example, in the `claim_payment` method, instead of [`unwrap()`](https://github.com/polkadrys/openPayroll/blob/main/src/lib.rs#L392C50-L392C56), you can use `ok_or` method to return an error.
+- Move `Cargo.toml` from `contract/src` folder to root folder.

 ### Logs